ycabon/markings/README.md

 Markings is a library of advanced symbols for the [ArcGIS API for Flex](https://developers.arcgis.com/en/flex/).
 It's designed to give to the developer (You) infinite number of different styles for rendering your Graphics on the Map.

 The first featured symbol is the [AdvancedLineSymbol](http://ycabon.github.io/markings/asdoc/io/github/ycabon/markings/AdvancedLineSymbol.html).
 The ArcGIS API for Flex supports a finite numbers of line styles (solid, dash, dashdot, dashdotdot, dot) through the [SimpleLineSymbol](https://developers.arcgis.com/en/flex/api-reference/com/esri/ags/symbols/SimpleLineSymbol.html).
-The AdvancedLineSymbol lets you define easily, using MXML or AS3, more meaningful line symbology.
+The AdvancedLineSymbol lets you define easily, using MXML or AS3, meaningful line symbologies.

 ## Requirements.
 * [ArcGIS API for Flex SWC](http://links.esri.com/flex-api/latest-download) >= 3.1